Mathematics: Down the Slide

 Theoretical d=100*H2*J2*COS(RADIANS(A2))

 The radian instructions convert degrees from the default radian angles.
 In the theoretical formula the answer is normally in metres, but in this case the answer is multiplied by 100 to give it in centimetres for comparison with the experimental data.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 There is one reason why the experimental data was taken in centimetres, it is the scale used on the rulers where the ratchet socket lands on the floor.
 This will have no negative effect on any formulae as values of d can be easily converted back into metres and vice versa with no reduction of quality.

 Modelling comparisons